openbsd/xenocara/lib/mesa/docs/meson.rst

 ``meson configure``.
 Mesa defined options are always passed as -Doption=foo.

-For those coming from autotools be aware of the following:
+For those coming from Autotools be aware of the following:

 ``--buildtype/-Dbuildtype``
    This option will set the compiler debug/optimization levels to aid